NikKowPHP/social-brain/chapters/chapter-5.md

 This means a manager and an employee in the same conversation are having two completely different neurological experiences.

 #### **Case Study: Vulnerability Miscalibrated**
-The "Calibrated Vulnerability" protocol (Chapter 8) has drastically different results depending on social gravity:
+Maria had just lived this.
+The "Calibrated Vulnerability" protocol (which we'll explore in Chapter 8) produced opposite results depending on social gravity:
-*   **The CEO:** Vulnerability signals confidence and creates psychological safety (Status reward).
+*   **Conducting Down (with Leo):** When Maria showed vulnerability to her junior engineer, it signaled trust and safety.
+It was a **Relatedness** reward that helped repair their connection.
-*   **The Intern:** Vulnerability can be seen as confirmation of junior status (Status threat).
+*   **Conducting Up (with her VP):** When she showed the *exact same* vulnerability to her boss, it was interpreted as a lack of control and competence—a **Status** threat to the VP, who was worried about his own standing with senior leadership.

-The protocol is the same.
-The social gravity is different.
-The outcome is reversed.
+The tool was the same.
+The social gravity was different.
+The outcome was reversed.

 #### **The Practice: Directional Protocols**
 A masterful conductor doesn't just play the music; they read the room.
 Perform a "Situational SCARF Analysis" and adapt your approach.